-Advances in computer capabilities, new discoveries in the field of cryptography or other events or developments could result in a compromise or breach of the technology we use to protect sensitive transaction data.
+Advances in computer capabilities, computer hacker attacks, new discoveries in the field of cryptography or other developments could result in a compromise or breach of the technology we use to protect sensitive transaction data.
 If any such compromise of our security, or the security of our customers, were to occur, it could result in misappropriation of proprietary information or interruptions in operations and have an adverse impact on our reputation or the reputation of our customers.
 All of our products are currently certified as Payment Application Data Security Standard compliant.
 Currently some of our products are not fully compliant with Payment Card Industry Data Security Standard, or PCI DSS.
-This or other factors could make customers believe we are unable to detect and prevent unauthorized use of credit cards or confidential donor data, which could harm our business.
-Additionally, these factors could make issuing banks believe the transactions of our customers are compromised and refuse to process those transactions, which could harm the reputation of our products and our business.
+Under the PCI DSS, we are required to adopt and implement internal controls over the use, storage and security of card data to help prevent credit card fraud.
+Failure to comply may subject us to fines, penalties, damages and civil liability.
+If we are not fully compliant and our customers believe we are unable to detect and prevent unauthorized use of credit cards or confidential donor data, our business may be harmed.
+Conforming our products and services to PCI DSS or other payment services related regulations is also expensive and time-consuming.
+Additionally, if we do not comply with PCI DSS, issuing banks may believe that the transactions of our customers are compromised and may refuse to process those transactions.
+Any such refusal could harm the reputation of our products and our business.